Saturday-School-Team/angular/README.md

 # angular
-Angular 8 , Material Design using fire base database

---adding angular materail write the command : ng add @angular/material

---adding angular firebase
+Tools and Technology:  Angular8, Material design, google firebase database.

+--> How to add angular material in the project: go to your project then write the command "ng add @angular/material" in the integrated terminal in VS code.

---> go to google firebase console
+--How to configure angular firebase database :

---> Add a new project with your desired name

---> after successfull generiting the project go to database menu

---> go real time database option and create a database and chose the test mode from the wizard and then press enable
+--> using your browser go to "https://firebase.google.com/" then click on "Go to console" buttone in the right corner of the page.

+--> Click on "+ Add Project"

+--> Write your project name in the textbox. then click on "Continue" button

+--> Dissabled the toggole from "Enable Google Analytics for this project". then press on "create project" button. after success press on "continue" button

+--> From the left panel click on "database menu" go to "Realtime Database" located in the bottom of the page.

+--> Click on "create database" mark the Radio Button as "Start in test mode" then click on "enable" button

--- install the bellow packages with the command
+--> Install the below packages with the command inside your project with the integrated terminal in VS code.

-npm i --s firebase angularfire2
+   "npm i --s firebase angularfire2"

---import 2 packages in the app.module.ts file
+--> import 2 packages in the app.module.ts file

 import { AngularFireModule } from 'angularfire2'

 import { AngularFireDatabaseModule } from 'angularfire2/database'

-import the avobe two modules in side the import array
+--> import the avobe two modules in side the import array

---back to the firebase site and click on project overview and copy the config file
+--back to the firebase panel in the browser and click on "project overview" and the  and copy the config file from

+ "Get started by adding Firebase to your app" under this line you will find a icon like </>

--- paste the copied firebase config file in side the environment.ts file
+--> paste the copied firebase config file inside the environment.ts file

--import the environment.ts file in side the app.module.ts file
+--> import the environment.ts file in side the app.module.ts file

   import {environment} from '../environments/environment'

---for initialize the firebase config need to add the below command
+--> for initialize the firebase config need to add the below command in the import arry of add.module.ts file

   AngularFireModule.initializeApp(environment.firebaseConfig)

 ---for storing and retrive data using firbase - import two classes in the service class